tsnellgrove/dark_castle3/doc/to_do.md

 - shiny sword glows near enemies?
 - meet the wizard from Enchanter who is searching for a scroll

 *** Really modularize machines! ***

+- mechanic clean-up
+	- TBD: auto_static_behavior for goblin? (e.g. "the goblin is eyeing you coldly") each turn - maybe should be a standard function??

+- TBD: fix eat_biscuits_warning so that it no longer lives in just entrance and main_hall and no longer triggers when biscuits not in hand
+		- suggest making eat_biscuits_warning universal and enabling success feedback loop for cmd_exe

+- TBD: what about cases where I want a modular machine to operate despite an error
+	- IDEA: e.g. 'go north' in antechamber triggers goblin
+	- IDEA: i.e. should it ever be possible to override an error?
+If so, then how?
+	- IDEA: the 'open portcullis' case is a special problem here - it will tell Burt it's locked...
+		- IDEA: but the Goblin should attack before Burt can touch the Portcullis
+	- IDEA: creation of a pre-validate() module called interupt() that can over-ride errors
+	- IDEA: implication here is that modular machines should be designed so that it is easy to trigger & run them from interupt()
+	- IDEA: the idea here is that narrative shoudld be able to trump simulation rules if desired (but it may take extra work)
+	- DECISION: use fake_door for now and swap on goblin death
+	- RECONSIDER: 'take axe' case is not easy to fake out... maybe I do need an interupt() module after all??
+	- Maybe just 'x axe' case?
+- TBD: update take_err() creature check - allow hostile reaction if burt attempts to take goblin axe?

+- TBD: make LeverSwitch a true MixIn

 - Clean up machine, warning, and timer coding
 - Create / update program documentation